-Here are a few ways you can support a coworker, either through the things you do to help them get through the illness or the words you share with them to let them know that you care.
+Here are a few ways you can support a coworker, either through the things you do to help them get through the illness, the gifts you send, or the words you share with them to let them know that you care.

 Offer Your Listening Ears